Harold Pupkewitz: Family and private life

 Harold Pupkewitz married Ethel née Meyerovitz in 1952.
 They had two children.
 He was a workaholic until advanced age.
 In 2011, at the age of 95, he still worked full-time six days a week as Executive Chairman of Pupkewitz Holdings.

 Apart from his activities in the family business, Pupkewitz was farming on farm Us on the banks of Kuiseb River from 1946 to 1985.
 He was an active rugby player, horse rider, and horse trainer between 1942 and 1962 and has won several trophies.

 Pupkewitz was a member of Windhoek's small Jewish community, the Windhoek Hebrew Congregation, and has attended its shul for almost its entire time of existence.
-He was the congregation's Honorary Vice-President.
-He also served as Vice-Chairman of the African Jewish Congress and has actively fought antisemitism.
+He was the congregation's honorary vice-president.
+He also served as vice-chairman of the African Jewish Congress and has actively fought antisemitism.
+Pupkewitz was a supporter of the State of Israel.

 Pupkewitz died in Windhoek on 27 April 2012 from a heart attack.